dreftymac/vim.simple/simple/readme.md

-## Segmented Vim configuration elements
+## Segmented vim configuration elements

 These vim configuration elements are segmented by primary function.